-It’s sad but unsurprising when you consider the amount of attention now focused on the climate crisis and its impacts.
-More attention is important, but the issue is undeniably scary.
+The issue is unsurprising when you consider the amount of attention now focused on the climate crisis and its impacts.
+More attention is important, but it is undeniably scary.
 It’s easy to become overwhelmed and, might we add, perfectly natural if that happens.

 The cause and effect

 Climate anxiety is mainly caused by two things.
 The first is excessively worrying about the future and what climate change might mean for ourselves and future generations.
 The second is guilt about personal actions, otherwise known as eco-guilt.
 You’ve probably experienced eco-guilt yourself after making a purchase or catching a flight.
 We know we have.